 West Lancs Winter Warm scheme

 One of the best ways of keeping yourself well during winter is to stay warm.
 Keeping warm over the winter months can help prevent colds, flu or more serious health conditions.
-Using money from Lancashire County Council's Public Health Affordable Warmth Fund, we are working to help you keep warm this winter.
+Through our West Lancs Winter Warm Scheme, we are working to help you keep warm this winter.

 Who can we help?

 The scheme is only available to owner occupiers living in West Lancashire who do not have a plan covering the repair of their gas heating appliances (for example British Gas boiler cover) and who are on a low income.
 A member of the household must also have one of the vulnerabilities listed below.